 The Pueblo Area Council of Governments (PACOG) is the designated Metropolitan Planning Organization (MPO) for the Pueblo area as required by Title 23 of federal statutes for both long-term and short-term urban transportation planning.
 Responsibility for carrying out the “continuing, comprehensive, and coordinated” (“3C”) transportation planning process rests jointly with the Colorado Department of Transportation (CDOT) and PACOG.
 The PACOG transportation planning activities are carried out by the City of Pueblo’s Urban Transportation Planning Division, which utilizes the resources of the City of Pueblo’s Transportation Department, the Pueblo County Department of Planning, and various external consulting firms.
 Contracts and agreements for the administration of the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) Consolidated Planning Grant (CPG) funds are executed by CDOT and PACOG based on the program objectives of the current Unified Planning Work Program (UPWP) and implemented by the Urban Transportation Planning Division as authorized and directed by the PACOG Board of Directors.

-MPO Staff is working diligently on scheduling public meetings and completing the new 2040 LRTP.
-The 2040 LRTP is expected to be drafted within the next couple of months with a new approach on future goals and projects.
+MPO Staff is working diligently on scheduling public meetings and completing the new 2045 LRTP.
+The 2045 LRTP is expected to be drafted within the next couple of months with a new approach on future goals and projects.
 As the current generation is evolving, we feel it is important to also take a "time's are changing" approach to provide a solid document with realistic and achievable goals.
 MPO Staff is currently learning the in's and out's of the Pueblo Transit system by hitting the streets and eliminating extra driving trips by actually riding the bus.
-The Transit portion of the LRTP has not been updated or refreshed much in the last couple of Plans and having the opportunity to really learn and utilize the system will give us a great opportunity to set some specific and achievable goals.
-If you have any questions or suggestions regarding the 2040 LRTP, please contact any of the staff members, Also, make sure to continue to follow our public meetings page for updates on the latest meeting dates.
+The Transit portion of the LRTP has been updated.
+We have also included a Virtual Section because of COVID19.
+If you have any questions or suggestions regarding the 2045 LRTP, please contact any of the staff members, Also, make sure to continue to follow our public meetings page for updates on the latest meeting dates.

 Walk and Wheel Grant Administration